Straits Settlements: Penang and Province Wellesley

 The first settlement was the Penang territory, in 1786.
 This originally comprised Penang Island, then known as the 'Prince of Wales Island'.
 This was later extended to encompass an area of the mainland, which became known as Province Wellesley (now Seberang Perai).
 The first grant was in 1800, followed by another in 1831.
-Further adjustments to Province Wellesley's border were made in 1859, and with the Treaty of Pangkor in 1874.
+Further adjustments to Province Wellesley's border were made in 1859, in 1867 with a treaty with Siam and in 1874 with the Treaty of Pangkor.

-Province Wellesley, on the mainland opposite the island of Penang, was ceded to Great Britain in 1800 by the Sultan of Kedah, on its northern and eastern border; Perak lies to the south.
-The boundary with Kedah was rectified by treaty with Siam (now Thailand) in 1867.
 It was administered by a district officer, with some assistants, answering to the resident councillor of Penang.
 Province Wellesley consisted, for the most part, of a fertile plain, thickly populated by Malays, and occupied in some parts by sugar-planters and others engaged in similar agricultural industries and employing Chinese and Tamil labour.
 About a tenth of the whole area was covered by low hills with thick jungle.
 Large quantities of rice were grown by the Malay inhabitants, and between October and February, there was snipe-shooting in the paddy fields.
-A railway from Butterworth, opposite Penang, runs into Perak, and thence via Selangor and Negri Sembilan to Malacca, with an extension via Muar under the rule of the Sultan of Johor, and through the last-named state to Johor Bahru, opposite the island of Singapore.
+A railway from Butterworth, opposite Penang, runs into Perak, and then via Selangor and Negri Sembilan to Malacca, with an extension via Muar under the rule of the Sultan of Johor, and through Johor to Johor Bahru, opposite Singapore.

 Singapore

-Singapore became the site of a British trading post in 1819 after its founder, Stamford Raffles, successfully involved the East India Company in a dynastic struggle for the throne of Johore.
+Singapore became the site of a British trading post in 1819 after its founder, Stamford Raffles, successfully involved the East India Company in a dynastic struggle for the throne of Johor.
 Thereafter the British came to control the entire island of Singapore, which was developed into a thriving colony and port.
-In 1824 the Dutch conceded any rights they had to the island in the Anglo-Dutch Treaty of 1824, and from 1832, Singapore was the seat of government of the Straits Settlements.
+In 1824, the Dutch conceded any rights they had to the island in the Anglo-Dutch Treaty of 1824, and from 1832, Singapore was the seat of government of the Straits Settlements for 114 years until its dissolution in 1946.